JohnWongCHN/goracle/README.md

-# Go based external plugin for Oracle database
+# Go based Zabbix Agent 2 external plugin for Oracle database

 Provides native Zabbix solution for monitoring Oracle Database (multi-model database management system).
 It can monitor several Oracle instances simultaneously, remote or local to the Zabbix Agent.